 Urticarial vasculitis (UV) is considered a clinicopathologic entity consisting of two elements:

+UV may predominantly involve the skin or affect other organ systems .
+Hypocomplementemia, when present, may be associated with extensive vasculitis and systemic features that most commonly involve the musculoskeletal, pulmonary, renal, and/or gastrointestinal systems.
 Although UV is most commonly idiopathic, it can occur in association with autoimmune diseases, drug reactions, infections, or malignancy.
-UV may be systemic or localized to the skin .
-Hypocomplementemia, when present, may be associated with extensive vasculitis and systemic features that most commonly involve the musculoskeletal, pulmonary, renal, and/or gastrointestinal systems.
-Discussion of this topic is confounded by the lack of accepted criteria for distinguishing UV from other cutaneous vasculitides and associated conditions.
+Discussion of UV is confounded by the lack of accepted criteria for distinguishing UV from other cutaneous vasculitides and associated conditions.

-A detailed literature review of this subject has been published by the authors .
-The epidemiology, clinical features, laboratory and biopsy findings, differential diagnosis, treatment and prognosis of UV are reviewed here.
+The epidemiology, clinical features, laboratory and biopsy findings, differential diagnosis, treatment, and prognosis of UV are reviewed here.
 A more general discussion of urticaria and related conditions is presented elsewhere.
 (See "Chronic urticaria: Clinical manifestations, diagnosis, pathogenesis, and natural history".)